metiago/metiago.github.io/_posts/2017-02-26-java-apache-camel-translator.md

 Translator is a pattern responsible to translate messages between different systems.
-Therefore If one system uses a CSV file to exchage information and this application wants to communicate with an applaication that uses database to exchange information, translator could be used to transform the data format between them.
+Therefore If one system uses a CSV file to exchage information and this application wants to communicate with an application that uses database to exchange information, translator could be used to transform the data format between them.